sufiyan-syed0921/market-validation-fsy/README.md

 - **RQ2: What value do users of competitors place on the feel, smoothness, and precision of a flight yoke relative to other features?​**
 - **RQ3: How desirable is the proposed product compared to its primary competitors?**

+These questions were answered using data souces in customer product reviews and survey data.

 ## Conclusions & Key Findings